 Benefits of a low-carb diet

 Since low-carb food resembles a dog’s ancestral diet, it has numerous benefits for their health.
 Even though most dogs can survive on standard dry food, a low-carb diet can significantly benefit their body, appearance, and energy levels.
 Here are some of the best benefits of feeding your dog a low-carb diet:

 1. Helps in losing weight and becoming leaner

-Obesity is the number one preventable disease amongst dogs in the US, with approximately 56% of canines being classified as obese or overweight.
-While there are multiple causes of canine obesity, such as inadequate exercise, the most significant one is poor diet.
+Obesity is the number one preventable disease amongst dogs in the US, with approximately 56% of canines classified as obese or overweight.
+While there are multiple causes of canine obesity, such as inadequate exercise, the most significant is poor diet.
 And in the majority of cases, this means feeding your dog too many carbohydrates.